mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 > ℹ️ Photos uploaded directly to Reddit's own image-hosting service won't load with Old Reddit.
 I consider it an acceptable tradeoff - less content to get sucked into.

 ### Youtube
 Youtube is the biggest risk for me, so I've invested heavily in controlling it (beyond blocking it after 20:30).
-I have _four_ Chrome extensions working together to defang it.
+I have three Chrome extensions working together to defang it.

 **[BlockTube](https://chromewebstore.google.com/detail/blocktube/bbeaicapbccfllodepmimpkgecanonai)** silently removes content that's likely to distract me.
 I've configured it to: